John Kasich says he's not running for office again

 "I'm not really interested in running for political office again," Kasich said.
 "I don't see it.
 I just don't see it."

-Kasich campaigned against Trump in the Republican primary and refused to support him in the general election.
+Kasich was the last candidate to bow out of the Republican presidential race last year, leaving Trump the presumptive nominee, and refused to support him in the general election.
 He met with Trump at the White House recently to discuss health care and came out against the now-rescinded GOP plan to repeal and replace part of Obamacare.

 The two-term Republican governor has continued to do national interviews, has maintained a political organization and has been working on a book -- all moves suggesting interest in a future run.
 Kasich, however, emphatically denied this was the case.